-Jim Wright is the Republican nominee for the Texas Railroad Commission.
+Jim Wright is a Republican and was elected as the 51st Texas Railroad Commissioner.
 A lifelong South Texan, Jim’s family have been ranchers in Texas for five generations.

 Jim is a self-made success story, who turned his first job at a hazardous waste facility into a group of four oil field services companies that offer services ranging from consulting and transportation to industrial recycling.